jianyuyanyu/OAuthClientAssertions/README.md

 > Note
 >
-> Code created from the Duende samples and Duende IdentityServer
+> The code in this repository was created from the IdentityServer samples and Duende IdentityServer.

 ![flow](https://github.com/damienbod/OAuthClientAssertions/blob/main/images/OAuthCCSignedJWTAssertion.png)